Yoshinogari site: Kofun Period and later

+At present, 117 hectares of the site has been developed into the Yoshinogari Historical Park, with completed excavation sites backfilled for preservation, and recreated moats, pit dwellings, raised-floor buildings, watchtowers, fences, abatis, raised-floor storehouses, and burial mounds constructed, but not always on their original locations.
+Many of the excavated artifacts are stored and exhibited in several facilities within the park.

-Historical perspective
+Historical controversy

 The discovery and subsequent excavation of Yoshinogari caused a sustained sensation in the Japanese media in the late 1980s and early 1990s.
 The attention given to this site soon centred upon intense speculation that Yoshinogari could have been the capital of Yamatai, a polity mentioned in Chinese historical texts such as Weizhi and Houhanshu.
 Yamatai is assumed to have had implications for the formation of state-level society in the Kofun period.
-This issue remains somewhat controversial.
+This issue remains controversial.
 However, most archaeologists state that there is no direct link between Yoshinogari and Yamatai (Barnes 1993; Yoshinogari 2001).